 In 2002, an interdepartmental staff team and the Open Space Steering Committee produced the City of Alexandria Open Space Master Plan, establishing fifteen ambitious goals for protecting, enhancing and expanding open space.
 The Open Space Plan established a framework to address the City’s short and longer term open space needs by acknowledging and protecting the City’s existing open spaces and identifying additional open space opportunities for the future.
 City Council adopted the Open Space Master Plan in 2003 and an interdepartmental work team developed an action plan in 2004.
 Since then, the City has achieved its goal of adding 100 additional protected acres of open space and has maintained a ratio of 7.3 acres of publicly accessible open space per 1,000 residents.
 Subsequently, in 2017, Recreation, Parks, and Cultural Activities updated the plan to evaluate our current open space situation and consider additional recommendations.
 The City also approved the Environmental Action Plan 2040, which includes open space recommendations (action items 4.2.1 and 4.2.3).

 In addition, the City actively pursues outreach opportunities to increase public awareness of open space preservation.
 Recent and upcoming activities include conservation easement workshops, ongoing participation in civic association meetings, and regular updates in RPCA media outlets.
+For slides from a virtual information session with the Northern Virginia Conservation Trust, held on May 7, 2020, click here.

 Please contact Dana Wedeles, Principal Planner, for more information at 703.746.5491 or firstname.lastname@example.org.